Our commitment to climate change

 At the British Red Cross, we’ve been supporting people in crisis for the last 150 years, whoever and wherever they are – including those caught up in climate-related emergencies.
 And these emergencies are on the rise, getting stronger than ever.

-As part of our Strategy 2030, we want every community to be able to prepare for, respond to, and recover from the impacts of the changing climate – but not in five years’, or ten years’, or even fifty years’ time.
+We want every community to be able to prepare for, respond to, and recover from the impacts of the changing climate – but not in five years’, or ten years’, or even fifty years’ time.
 They need the tools to be able to cope now.

 AS THE CLIMATE CHANGES, SO MUST WE.